Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 Disturbed by what I heard from the front desk of dispatch just now.
 Trust me, you don't wanna know.

 Guess we're gonna be learning a whole lot about orbits and stablizers today.
 Only one pickup scheduled for 10:20, so we got some time.
 The morning relaxation at the station is rather nice, actually.
-Listening to lofi or classical and journaling or watching some YouTube.
+Listening to lofi or classical and journaling or watching some YouTube

+HOLY COW I FORGOT HOW GRIPPING THE STORY FOR REBIRTH IS.
+THANK YOU 69MICHI!!